 How to unlock your account when creditors freeze it

-The same principle applies here – communicate with your creditors.
-By contacting them, you’re helping to prove that you intend to pay your debt.
+Contact the creditor and prove that you intend to pay your debt.
 You can contact your bank to find out which company has frozen your account.
 Once you’ve worked out a payment schedule with you’re creditor, it’ll likely unfreeze your account.

-In the meantime, you could consider opening up another bank account with a different bank and arranging to have your paycheck deposited there.
+In the meantime, you could consider opening up another bank account with a different bank and arranging to have your paycheque deposited there.
 That way you’ll still have access to your money, even while you sort out your finances with your lender.

 Why would my bank suspect fraud?